pablodecm/phd_thesis/src/101_chapter_1.md

   an aesthetic perspective.
-A related issue is why the electroweak energy scale (epitomised by the Higgs mass) is much smaller than the assumed cut-off scale of the SM, where gravitational interactions become relevant
+A related issue is why the electroweak energy scale (epitomised by the Higgs mass) is much smaller than the assumed cut-off scale of the SM, where gravitational interactions become relevant at
   $M_{\textrm{Planck}} \approx 10^{19} \textrm{GeV}$, which is
   generally referred as the *hierarchy problem*.
-In the absence of New Physics or additional interaction mechanisms, the only way to obtain the observed Higgs mass from a the bare Higgs mass (at zero energies) is through a very precise cancellation of divergences, which is regarded as an *unnatural* or *fine-tunned* property of the SM theory.
+In the absence of New Physics or additional interaction mechanisms, the only way to obtain the observed Higgs mass from a the bare Higgs mass (at zero energies) is through a very precise cancellation of divergences, which is regarded as an *unnatural* or *fine-tuned* property of the SM theory.

-Other possible issues, in some cases related with those discused, have also been raised such as the apparent vacuum meta-stability [cite] or the strong CP problem [cite].
+Other possible issues, in some cases related with those discussed, have also been raised such as the apparent vacuum meta-stability [cite] or the strong CP problem [cite].
 Some of these issues can be clarified